bluecaret/family-cookbook/docs/recipe/pickled-vegetables.md

   - side
   - pickle
 excerpt: 'Such as ginger, daikon, cucumber, cabbage, etc.'
+noRecipe: 'Such as ginger, daikon, cucumber, cabbage, etc.'
-quick: true
+noRecipeOnly: true
 ---

-## Quick Recipe

-Such as ginger, daikon, cucumber, cabbage, etc.